hyperionian/cdk-s3-app/README.md

-# Welcome to your CDK TypeScript project!
+# CDK Stack app

-This is a blank project for TypeScript development with CDK.
+## Resources created
+Amazon S3 Bucket with versioning enabled and SSE enabled with Customer Managed CMK

 The `cdk.json` file tells the CDK Toolkit how to execute your app.